Doctor Doom: 1970s and 1980s

-During John Byrne's run in the 1980s, Doom attempted to steal the cosmic powers of Terrax, but Doom's body was destroyed in the resulting fight between Terrax and the Silver Surfer.
-Doom survived by transferring his consciousness to another human, and is returned to his original body by the Beyonder (who had reached into the relative future to 'recruit' Doom for the conflict on Battleworld that the FF had participated in a few months ago from their perspective).
-While on Battleworld, Doom attempted and briefly succeeded in stealing the Beyonder's power, but it proves too vast for him to control and the disembodied Beyonder is able to take his power back.
+During John Byrne's 1980s run, Doctor Doom attempted to steal Terrax the Tamer's cosmic powers, leading to a fight that destroyed his body.
+He survived by transferring his consciousness to another human and was later restored to his original body by the Beyonder.
+On Battleworld, Doom briefly succeeded in stealing the Beyonder's power, but it was too vast for him to control, allowing the Beyonder to reclaim it.